dprock/xf-issues/README.md

 [Themes](https://www.themehouse.com/xenforo/issues/themes)

 After you have registered and went to our issue boards.
 You will see different tabs up above, these tabs include: Code, Issues, Pull Requests, Projects, Wiki, Pulse, and Graphs.
-You will want to click “Issues” as that will take you to where all issues can be posted
+You will want to click “Issues” as that will take you to where all issues can be posted.

 **Posting an Issue**